Bands, Choirs and Orchestras

 A choir of some sort (what were often known as ‘Singing Children’) must have been maintained by the School since the early seventeenth century.
 Since at least the middle of the nineteenth century it has been known as the Chapel Choir and has provided the music for choral services in the chapel and some in the Parish Church, and continues to do so, as well as singing outside Monmouth.

-In recent years the choir has performed in St. Paul’s Cathedral (twice), Westminster Cathedral (twice), Bristol, Chichester, Lichfield, St. Davids (twice) and Llandaff Cathedrals and St. George’s Windsor (twice).
-There is a trebles’ rehearsal, and lower-voices rehearsal and a full rehearsal each week and the repertoire extends from renaissance polyphony to twentieth-century works.
+In recent years the choir has performed in St. Paul’s Cathedral (twice), Westminster Cathedral (twice), Bristol, Chichester, Lichfield, Salisbury, Chester, St. Davids (twice) and Llandaff Cathedrals and St. George’s Windsor (twice).
+There is a trebles’ rehearsal, and lower-voices rehearsal and a full rehearsal each week and the repertoire extends from renaissance polyphony to twenty-first-century works.
 New works are commissioned for the choir from time-to-time, the latest by Alan Bullard, published by OUP.
 The choir is directed by the Director of Music, David Lawson, a former cathedral organ scholar and Gentleman of her Majesty’s Chapels Royal.
-Many boys will come into the Chapel Choir from the Grange Choir, spending their entire career at Monmouth School singing, leaving with a decade of singing experience.
+Many boys will come into the Chapel Choir from the Prep Choir, spending their entire career at Monmouth School singing, leaving with a decade of singing experience.

 Chamber Music